Minimal-APIs/minimal-apis.github.io/src/tutorial/first-steps.md

 });
 ```
 The code snippet above does the following
-- `app.UseSwagger` enables middleware to serve generated Swagger as JSON endpoint.
+- `app.UseSwagger` enables middleware to serve the generated OpenAPI description as JSON content.
-- `app.UseSwaggerUI` enables middle to serve the UI elements.
+- `app.UseSwaggerUI` enables middle to serve the Swagger UI elements.
-- `SwaggerEndpoint` specifies the swagger endpoint.
+- `SwaggerEndpoint` specifies the OpenAPI description's endpoint.

 Go back to your browser where your app is and navigate to this URL `https://localhost:5001/swagger`